The Mysterious Husband

 The Mysterious Husband is a play by the British writer Richard Cumberland.
 It is a Domestic drama with a tragic ending, first performed in 1783.
 Along with several other Cumberland plays it was influenced by the 1768 gothic play The Mysterious Mother by Horace Walpole.

-The original Covent Garden cast included William Thomas Lewis as Charles Davenant, Richard Wroughton as Captain Dorner, Richard Yates as Sir Edmund Travers, Elizabeth Satchell as Marriane and Elizabeth Younge as Lady Davenant.
+The original Covent Garden cast included John Henderson as Lord Davenant (a part written for him), William Thomas Lewis as Charles Davenant, Richard Wroughton as Captain Dorner, Richard Yates as Sir Edmund Travers, Elizabeth Satchell as Marianne and Elizabeth Younge as Lady Davenant.